 That’s the free camping way.

 Off-road enthusiasts, this one’s for you.
 Take to the dirt tracks through the picturesque Fountain Range until you arrive at a local hidden gem – Fountain Springs.
 It boasts a beauty of a permanent deep waterhole with plenty of wildlife to spot while you’re parked up.
 Who said camping was roughing it?
-You’ll find this local favourite 60 kilometres east of Mount Isa, off the Overlander’s Way.
-If you don’t plan on staying overnight, it makes for great day trip from Mount Isa or Cloncurry so you can tackle these guides – 48 hours in Mount Isa, 48 hours in Cloncurry and 15 things you didn’t know about Cloncurry.
+You’ll find this local favourite west of Cloncurry, off the Overlander’s Way.
+If you don’t plan on staying overnight, it makes for great day trip from Cloncurry or Mount Isa so you can tackle these guides – 48 hours in Cloncurry, 48 hours in Mount Isa, and 15 things you didn’t know about Cloncurry.

 2. Dawson River, Theodore

 Theodore is an emerald green oasis year round, where caravans contest for the best river front park along the Dawson River.
 The towns 1950’s tropical feel makes this camping site the ultimate pitstop on your road trip.
 Don’t forget to grab a beer from the community owned Theodore Pub up the road or cast a line into the Dawson for the chance to reel in saratoga, barramundi and silver perch.
 Hooked on fishing?
-We’ve got you covered over here with our fishing guide.
+We’ve got you covered over here with best fishing spots in outback queensland.

 3. Fisherman’s Rest, Mitchell